Logeswaran123/MusicSpectroGAN/README.md

-# [In-Progress] MusicSpectroGAN
+# [In-Progress] 🎵 MusicSpectroGAN 🎵
-Generative Adversarial Network to generate music via spectrogram image of music.
+Generate music via spectrogram image.

 ## Description :scroll:
 Generative Adversarial Network (GAN) are used to generate new data samples that resemble a given training dataset.